elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use comments to embed information or template instructions into HTML.
-Then JavaScript can read it from data property and process embedded instructions.
+  <div><strong>Interview Response:</strong> A good use case for reading data from comments is extracting metadata, such as version information or instructions, from HTML templates or application source code for diagnostics or documentation.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />